cseitz/spl-project/README.md

-## Structure of Programming Languages - Project
+# Structure of Programming Languages - Project

 Rust and JavaScript are both highly versatile tools for coding powerful applications, yet each has its own specializations.
-Both languages vary significantly across programming paradigms, and this project sets out to highlight three of those.
+Both languages vary significantly across programming paradigms, and this project sets out to highlight four of those.

 ## Installation